Classic Mac OS: Transition to Mac OS X

-macOS (originally named "Mac OS X" until 2011 and then "OS X" until 2016) is Apple's current Mac operating system that officially succeeded the Classic Mac OS in 2001.
+macOS (originally Mac OS X and later OS X) is Apple's current Mac operating system that officially succeeded the Classic Mac OS in 2001.
 Although it was originally marketed as simply "version 10" of Mac OS, it has a history that is largely independent of the earlier Mac OS releases.

+The first version of Mac OS X, Mac OS X Server 1.0, released in 1999, retains the "Platinum" appearance from the Classic Mac OS and even resembles OPENSTEP in places, with the first version to arrive with the new Aqua user interface.
+The first consumer version, Mac OS X 10.0, was released on March 24, 2001, supporting the new Aqua user interface.

+Apple shortened the name to "OS X" in 2011 and then changed it to "macOS" in 2016 to align with the branding of Apple's other operating systems.

 The macOS architectural legacy is the successor to Mac OS 9 and the Classic Mac OS legacy.
 However, unlike the Classic Mac OS, it is a Unix-based operating system built on NeXTSTEP and technology developed at NeXT from the late 1980s until early 1997, when Apple purchased the company, and its CEO Steve Jobs returned to Apple. macOS also makes use of the BSD codebase and the XNU kernel, and its core set of components is based upon Apple's open source Darwin operating system.

-An early version of the operating system, Mac OS X Server 1.0, was released in 1999.
-It retains the "Platinum" appearance from the Classic Mac OS and even resembles OPENSTEP in places, with the first version to arrive with the new Aqua user interface.
-The desktop version, Mac OS X 10.0, followed on March 24, 2001, supporting the new Aqua user interface.
-Since then, several more versions of the operating system have been released.
-Mac OS X was renamed "OS X" in 2011 and "macOS" in 2016.

-Users of the Classic Mac OS generally upgraded to Mac OS X, but it was criticized in its early years as more difficult and less user-friendly than the original Mac OS, for the lack of certain features that had not yet been reimplemented in the new OS, for being slower on the same hardware (especially older hardware), and for incompatibilities with the older OS.
+Users of the Classic Mac OS generally upgraded to Mac OS X. However, Mac OS X was criticized in its early years as more difficult and less user-friendly than the original Mac OS, for the lack of certain features that had not yet been reimplemented in the new OS, for being slower on the same hardware (especially older hardware), and for incompatibilities with the older OS.
 Because drivers (for printers, scanners, tablets, etc.) written for the older Mac OS were not compatible with Mac OS X, inconsistent program support with the Classic Environment program used to run the older operating system's programs on Mac OS X, and the lack of Mac OS X support for older Apple computers before late 1997; some Macintosh users continued using the older Classic Mac OS for a few years after the original release of Mac OS X. Steve Jobs encouraged people to upgrade to Mac OS X by staging a mock funeral for Mac OS 9 at WWDC 2002.